Asbestos on Navy Ships

 Asbestos Use in Navy Shipyards

 One of the highest-risk jobs for Navy asbestos exposure was shipyard work.
-Navy shipyard workers had to install, repair, and replace asbestos-containing parts, so they were at an incredibly high risk of exposure and lung cancer.
+Navy shipyard workers had to install, repair, and replace asbestos-containing parts on ships, so they were at an incredibly high risk of exposure and lung cancer.

 More than 100 shipyards across 11 states used asbestos.
 Roughly 4.5 million people were exposed to asbestos in shipyards during World War II alone, according to a report by The New York Times.

 Call (877) 446-5767 now if you were exposed to asbestos on Navy ships or in shipyards and now have lung cancer or mesothelioma.
-You may be eligible for financial compensation.
+We can help you get medical care, financial compensation, and more to make life easier.

 Products Containing Asbestos on Navy Ships